local-speech/local-speech.github.io/README.md

+AISpeech |  All in one converter |
 Zero Cloud.
 Zero Risk.
 Zero Subscription.
 Smart Windows desktop app that converts speech to text locally.
-All in one converter | AISpeech